naasanov/truth-table-gen/README.md

 # TruthTableGen

-Generate a truth table for any boolean expression!
+Generate a truth table for any boolean expression, try it out [here](https://naasanov.github.io/truth-table-gen/)!

 GUI done with Angular.